 You can also apply ice packs and heat pads to reduce swelling and shrink your hallux valgus.

 Some certain foot and toe exercises may also help to shrink hallux valgus.

 What is a hallux valgus deformity?

-Hallux valgus deformity is a pathological condition that produces a painful disability.
+Hallux valgus deformity is a pathological condition that produces painful disability.
 It is the malpositioning of the first metatarsophalangeal joint which is caused by a lateral deviation of the big toe and a medial deviation of the first metatarsal bone.
-Hallux valgus deformity leads to the painful and functional deformity of the toe.
+Hallux valgus deformity leads to painful and functional deformity of the toe.

 What is the best treatment for hallux valgus?

 The treatment for hallux valgus depends on the level of pain and severity of the condition.
 If you feel a high level of pain, your best treatment may be the use of pain reliever medications such as nonsteroidal anti-inflammatory drugs or acetaminophen.
-You may need to take corticosteroids injection if the pain reliever medications don’t relieve your pain.
+You may need to take a corticosteroids injection if the pain reliever medications don’t relieve your pain.

 Is hallux valgus a disability?